SomeAspy/NextCloud/.github/readme.md

 #### `X` error(s) in the logs since `Y`

-**Solution:** With a proper setup, this should resolve itself over time.
+**Solution:** With a proper setup, this should resolve itself over time, and if it does not, you can check `Administration>Logging`.

 #### You have not set or verified your email server configuration, yet